Colombia Travel Insurance: Plans & Prices

 ✅ Comprehensive travel insurance helps cover expenses if your trip is delayed, interrupted, or canceled due to natural disasters or severe weather.
 It can also reimburse for extra hotel nights, meals, or rebooking costs

-From trekking through the Andes and exploring the Amazon jungle to whitewater rafting and ziplining in San Gil, Colombia offers many outdoor activities to thrill-seeking travelers.
+From trekking through the Andes and exploring the Amazon jungle to whitewater rafting and ziplining in San Gil, Colombia, it offers many outdoor activities to thrill-seeking travelers.
 However, these can also increase the risk of injury, especially in more remote regions with limited emergency services.

 ✅ Many travel insurance plans cover injuries sustained during adventure sports, including medical treatment and emergency evacuation.
 Be sure to choose a plan that explicitly lists the activities you’re planning to do.